aireaire/openshift-homework/Readme.md

 - #### HPA is configured and working on production deployment of openshift-tasks

 ## Multitenancy
+Two playbooks create Multitenant setup.

+The `project_default_template.yaml` creates new template for project requests with following defaults
+- project annotation to deny all traffic
+- network policy to allow connections between pods ins

 The `multitenant.yaml` playbook uses __*openshift-applier*__ role to create multitenancy setup from templates in `resources/multitenant` directory.